The Departed: Box office

+Critical response

-On review aggregator Rotten Tomatoes, the film holds a 91% approval rating based on 284 reviews, with an average rating of 8.3/10.
-The website's critics consensus reads, "Featuring outstanding work from an excellent cast, The Departed is a thoroughly engrossing gangster drama with the gritty authenticity and soupy morality we have come to expect from Martin Scorsese."
-Metacritic, which uses a weighted average, assigned the film a score of 85 out of 100 based on 39 critics, indicating "universal acclaim".
+As per the review aggregator website Rotten Tomatoes, 91% of critics have given The Departed a positive review based on 285 reviews, with an average rating of 8.30/10.
+The site's critics consensus reads, "Featuring outstanding work from an excellent cast, The Departed is a thoroughly engrossing gangster drama with the gritty authenticity and soupy morality we have come to expect from Martin Scorsese."
+On Metacritic, the film has a weighted average score of 85 out of 100, with 92% positive reviews based on 39 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Entertainment Weekly ranked it on its end-of-the-decade "Best of" list, saying: "If they're lucky, directors make one classic film in their career.
 Martin Scorsese has one per decade (Taxi Driver in the '70s, Raging Bull in the '80s, Goodfellas in the '90s).
 His 2006 Irish Mafia masterpiece kept the streak alive."

 Roger Ebert gave the film four stars out of four, praising Scorsese for thematically differentiating his film from the original.
 Online critic James Berardinelli awarded the film four stars out of four, praising it as "an American epic tragedy."
 He went on to claim that the film deserves to be ranked alongside Scorsese's past successes, including Taxi Driver, Raging Bull and Goodfellas.

-Andrew Lau, the co-director of Infernal Affairs, who was interviewed by Hong Kong newspaper Apple Daily, said: "Of course I think the version I made is better, but the Hollywood version is pretty good too.
+Andrew Lau, co-director of Infernal Affairs, in an interview with Hong Kong newspaper Apple Daily, said: "Of course I think the version I made is better, but the Hollywood version is pretty good too.
 [Scorsese] made the Hollywood version more attuned to American culture."
 Andy Lau, one of the main actors in Infernal Affairs, when asked how the movie compares to the original, said: "The Departed was too long and it felt as if Hollywood had combined all three Infernal Affairs movies together."

-Although Lau said the script of the remake had some "golden quotes", he also felt it had a bit too much profanity.
+Although Lau said the script of the remake had some "golden quotes," he also felt it had a bit too much profanity.
 He ultimately rated The Departed eight out of ten and said that the Hollywood remake is worth a view, though according to Lau's spokeswoman Alice Tam, he felt that the combination of the two female characters into one in The Departed was not as good as the original storyline.

 A few critics were disappointed in the film, including J. Hoberman of the Village Voice, who wrote: "Infernal Affairs was surprisingly cool and effectively restrained for HK action, but Scorsese raises the temperature with every ultraviolent interaction.
 The surplus of belligerence and slur reach near-Tarantinian levels—appropriate as he's staking a claim to QT's turf."